 This tutorial uses Cloud Build as a CI tool and a sample GitHub repository containing policies for demonstrations.

-Policy Controller: Policy Controller is a Google Cloud product, part of Anthos Config Management.
-It is based on the open source project Open Policy Agent - Gatekeeper.
+Policy Controller: Policy Controller is a Google Cloud product that is part of Anthos Config Management.
+It's based on the open source project Open Policy Agent - Gatekeeper.
 Policy Controller enforces policies about the objects that are created in a Kubernetes cluster (for example, preventing the usage of a specific option or enforcing the usage of a specific label).
 Those policies are called constraints.
 Constraints are defined as Kubernetes Custom Resources.
-Config Sync (available both as a standalone product and as a part of Anthos Config Management) lets you declare those constraints in a Git repository, and to apply traditional development workflows to your policy management process.
+Config Sync lets you declare those constraints in a Git repository, and to apply traditional development workflows to your policy management process.
+Config Sync is available both as a standalone product and as a part of Anthos Config Management.
 You can use Open Policy Agent - Gatekeeper instead of Policy Controller for your implementation.

 GitHub: In this tutorial, we use GitHub to host the Git repositories: one for a sample app, and one for Anthos Config Management (which contains the constraints for Policy Controller).
 For simplicity, the two repositories are two different folders in a single Git repository.
 In reality, they would be different repositories.
 You can use any Git solution.

 Cloud Build: Cloud Build is Google Cloud's CI solution.
 In this tutorial, we use it to run the validation tests.
 While the details of the implementation can vary from one CI system to another, the concepts outlined in this tutorial can be used with any container-based CI system.